prometheus/docs/content/docs/operating/security.md

 is a templatable secret field, anyone with access to either Prometheus or Alertmanager will be able to view the secrets.

-Any secret fields which are templatable are intended for routing notifcations in the above use case.
+Any secret fields which are templatable are intended for routing notifications in the above use case.
 They are not intended as a way for secrets to be separated out from the configuration files using the template file feature.
 Any secrets stored in template files could be exfiltrated by anyone able to